CSCfi/csc-user-guide/docs/computing/disk.md

 | **scratch**  | 1 TiB    |  1 000 000 files     |

 See [Increasing Quotas](#increasing-quotas) for instructions on how to apply for increased quota.

-!!!
-Note
-    None of the disk areas are automatically backed up by CSC!
-This means that data accidentally deleted by the user cannot be recovered in any way.
-To avoid unintended data loss, make sure to perform regular backups to, for example, [Allas](../data/Allas/index.md).
-See also the [allas-backup tool](../data/Allas/using_allas/a_backup.md).

 ## Home directory